 In the next step, The u value to be estimated from case 2-U=(1-x̅/L), L is the length, for x̅ we have obtained from the table, while the L value is from the first fastener, bolt, to the last one which is=3*2=6″, then U= (1-(1.67/6)) =0.7217. this value is greater than the U estimated from Case 8, which is equal to 0.60.

 Our gross area value is 5.77 inch2, we will deduct (6/8) inch2, then the net area equals 5.02 inch2.

 To get the effective area we multiply the net area by the shear lag factor U, which is equal to 0.7217.

 The second problem 3-5 of the two solved problems.

-Refer to solved problem 3-5, if the tension member of problem 3-4 is welded as shown in fig 3-13, determine the effective area, from the last time, A effective was= 3.623 inch2.
+Referring to solved problem 3-5, if the tension member-single angle of problem 3-4 is welded as shown in fig 3-13, determine the effective area, from the last time, A effective was= 3.623 inch2.